 The Department of Water and Environmental Regulation warns Gingin to react quickly to its drying climate.

-The following FACTSHEET has been presented to the Gingin Shire after insistence from GWG.
+The following factsheet has been presented to the Gingin Shire after insistence from GWG.
 It contains some very useful links to streamflow gauging data in real time.
-Links to Gingin specific information on the DWER Website are found under the Department of Water link on the home page of this site.
+Links to Gingin specific information on the DWER Website are found under the Department of Water link on the Forms and links page of this site.